byu-dml/d3m-analytics/README.md

-# Programmatically Query The D3M MtL Database
+# Programmatically Interact With The D3M MtL Database

-Use this package to programmatically query the D3M meta-learning database.
-It uses the `elasticsearch-dsl` python package to query.
+You can use this package to programmatically interact with the D3M meta-learning database.
+All that's required is credentials for accessing it.
+This package uses the `elasticsearch-dsl` python package to query.

 ## Getting Started